Agency terms and conditions

 14) Unless otherwise agreed in writing, projects are subject to a ‘standard disbursement charge’ to cover anticipated costs for in-house colour printing, travel, postage etc.

 16) It is assumed that unless otherwise stated, most copy and images will be provided by the client, although the agency will contribute to this (through headlines, and top-line messages etc) as a natural part of the creative process.
 The agency is able to provide a full copywriting service or copy advice, as well as illustration and photography at an additional cost if required.
-Purchased royalty-free stock images from our standard sources (if required) will generally be priced at between £25 and £45 + VAT per image (dependent on source, image size and quality) to cover sourcing time and image costs.
+Purchased royalty-free stock images from our standard sources (if required) will generally be priced at £45 + VAT per image (dependent on source, image size and quality) to cover sourcing time and image costs.
 Specific image requirements not satisfied by our standard sources will be charged at cost + 15% + VAT, with prior client notification.

 17) The agency recommends that clients use our preferred suppliers for print and is able to provide competitive quotations to ensure high quality and service is maintained until delivery of the final product.
 We always seek a number of quotations from our trusted print suppliers and provide a complete management service: from print sourcing to print-liaision to proof checking.
 Although clients are not contract-bound to use the agency to provide this service, it is highly recommended for quality control and peace of mind.
 If a client prefers to use their own print supplier, the agency will simply provide artwork directly to the client to manage and forward, and will be unable to monitor, advise or take any responsibility for the process or final output.